 Check your internet speed

-Once you think you've found the right place, text your internet speed before you fully commit.
-You can check your Internet speed through sites like Speed Test or Google's own "Speed Test" right in your browser to make sure you're not setting yourself up for a choppy, low-quality video call.
+Once you think you've found the right place, test your internet speed before you fully commit.
+You can check your internet speed through sites like Speed Test or Google's own "Speed Test" right in your browser, to make sure you're not setting yourself up for a choppy, low-quality video call.
 If you can, connect to the internet using an Ethernet cable, which should be more stable than WiFi.

 Pick the right platform

-Some companies have their own interview system, but most companies don’t.
+Some companies have their own interview system, but many companies don’t.
 Make sure you coordinate a platform that works for everyone and you understand how to use it before you’re about to get on the call.
 If you need to download software, do so at least a day in advance.
 If you already have the platform downloaded, make sure you’ve updated to the latest version.
 You don’t want any surprises when it’s time to sign on!

 Check your audio and video settings